brycewray/hugo-site/content/posts/2023/09/new-life-old-mac-linux-follow-up.md

 ## Text fiends

 This part is not so much about Linux, much less Linux-on-Mac; instead, it's about the Linux community.
-To be specific: after these last few weeks of tinkering, I feel obliged to note where I stand on the eternal battle usually framed as "Which Text Editor Dost Thou Use In a Linux Terminal Window, Thou Varlet?"
+To be specific: after these last few weeks of tinkering, I feel obliged to note where I stand on the eternal battle usually framed as "Which Text Editor Dost Thou Use in a Linux Terminal Window, Thou Varlet?"

 The Linux Kewl Kids' answer to that typically is either the venerable [Vim](https://www.vim.org) or its offshoot, [Neovim](https://neovim.io), although there are more than a few adherents for the truly ancient [Emacs](https://www.gnu.org/software/emacs/).
 What instantly qualifies one as *not* worthy of Linux Kewl Kids status is to have any regard whatsoever for the admittedly more limited [Nano](https://www.nano-editor.org/).
 So, yeah, I'm not Kewl.
 (Duh.)